vim-syntastic/syntastic/README.markdown

 __Q.
 Recently some of my syntax checker options have stopped working...__

 A. The options are still there, they have just been renamed.
-Recently, almost all syntax checkers were refactored to use the new `syntastic#makeprg#build()` function.
+Recently, almost all syntax checkers were refactored to use the new `makeprgBuild()` function.
 This made a lot of the old explicit options redundant - as they are now implied.
 The new implied options usually have slightly different names to the old options.

 e.g. Previously there was `g:syntastic_phpcs_conf`, now you must use `g:syntastic_php_phpcs_args`.
 This completely overrides the arguments of the checker, including any defaults, so you may need to look up the default arguments of the checker and add these in.